coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

     - policy-acknowledgement
 ```

-In this specific example, the access matrix defines that a background check be completed, that the employee supervisor endorsement is required, that some specific trainings in our Learning Management System must be completed.
+In this specific example, the access matrix defines that a background check be completed, that the employee'S supervisor endorsement is required, that some specific trainings in our Learning Management System must be completed.

 ## Learning Management System (LMS) integration